simonkasp/Data-Visualizer/README.md

 # Data-Visualizer

-Data Visualizer using Windows WPF.
+Data Visualizer using WPF (Windows Presentation Foundation).
 The program is capable to visualize an object rotation in real time and the object rotation, which occured in the past.

 The operation of the program consists of: